Pattaya Kelappu: Plot

-Ananthakrishnan (Sriman) is a jobless young graduate who is looking for a job in the city.
-Ananthakrishnan comes across three good-for-nothings Saamy (Dhamu), Nalan (Vasu Vikram) and Mano (Crane Manohar)).
-Having sympathy for him, the three friends decide to help him.
-Ananthakrishnan then moves in with them, the house is owned by the old man Arunachalam (Janagaraj) and he accommodated them for free.
-Meanwhile, Dhanam (Payal) after finishing her studies in the city returns to her native place.
-When she arrives at her village, her servant told her that her uncle (Kazan Khan) killed her father (Vijay Krishnaraj) and he is willing to marry her for stealing her property.
-A shocked Dhanam then goes back to the city and her friend Deepa (Minnal Deepa) hosts her.
+Ananthakrishnan (Sriman) is a jobless young graduate who is looking for work in the city.
+He comes across three good-for-nothings: Saamy (Dhamu), Nalan (Vasu Vikram) and Mano (Crane Manohar).
+The three friends have sympathy for him and decide to help him.
+Ananthakrishnan then moves in with them; the house is owned by the old man Arunachalam (Janagaraj), who accommodates them for free.
+Meanwhile, Dhanam (Payal), after finishing her studies in the city, returns to her native place.
+When she arrives at her village, her servant tells her that her uncle (Kazan Khan) killed her father (Vijay Krishnaraj) and is willing to marry her for stealing her property.
+A shocked Dhanam then returns to the city, and her friend Deepa (Minnal Deepa) hosts her.

-One day, Arunachalam receives a demand draft of five lakhs of rupees on behalf of Anandakrishnan and Ananthakrishnan then withdraws money from the bank.
-Thereafter, a rowdy named Anandakrishnan (Ponnambalam) stated that the demand draft belonged to him and asks for the money but they confess that they have spent it all.
-In anger, Anandakrishnan threatens to kill them if they don't kill a man without any sort of trace.
-Ananthakrishnan and his friends don't know what to do and luckily, the man is found dead a few days later.
-Anandakrishnan congratulates them for the job done and offers them another mission: to catch Dhanam and to bring her to him.
+One day, Arunachalam receives a demand draft of five lakhs of rupees on behalf of Anandakrishnan, and Ananthakrishnan then withdraws money from the bank.
+Thereafter, a rowdy named Anandakrishnan (Ponnambalam) says that the demand draft was his and asks for the money, but they confess that they have spent it all.
+In anger, Anandakrishnan threatens to kill them if they do not kill a man without a trace.
+Ananthakrishnan and his friends do not know what to do, and luckily, the man is found dead a few days later.
+Anandakrishnan congratulates them for the job done and offers them another mission: to catch Dhanam and bring her to him.
 Anandakrishnan will then bring her to her uncle.
 Dhanam is none other than Ananthakrishnan's lover.

-Saamy, Nalan and Mano then kidnap the innocent Dhanam with ease.
-When Anandakrishnan's henchmen carry Dhanam in their van, Ananthakrishnan, with a Kerchief covering his face, stops their van and beats them up thus saving his lover Dhanam.
-Ananthakrishnan and Dhanam decide to get married in a hurry but Anandakrishnan intercepts them and Dhanam is forced to give her property.
-Later, Dhanam's uncle tries to stop the marriage but surprisingly, Anandakrishnan becomes a good person and decided to support the young lovers.
-During their fight, the police arrive on the scene and shoot dead Dhanam's uncle.
+Saamy, Nalan, and Mano then kidnap the innocent Dhanam with ease.
+When Anandakrishnan's henchmen carry Dhanam in their van, Ananthakrishnan, with a kerchief covering his face, stops their van and beats them up, thus saving Dhanam.
+Ananthakrishnan and Dhanam decide to get married in a hurry, but Anandakrishnan intercepts them, and Dhanam is forced to give up her property.
+Later, Dhanam's uncle tries to stop the marriage, but surprisingly, Anandakrishnan becomes a good person and decides to support the young lovers.
+During their fight, the police arrive on the scene and shoot Dhanam's uncle dead.
 Anandakrishnan then gives back the property to Dhanam and surrenders to the police.
 The film ends with Ananthakrishnan and Payal getting married.

 Production

 In 2004, Ponnambalam who had primarily appeared in supporting roles began working in Pattaya Kelappu produced by his home production Annai Vannamathi Films and said that his debut is targeted at the mass audiences in the urban and rural milieu.
 Sriman who acted as the hero in the Telugu action film Dharma (2004), signed to play the hero and hoped that the film will break the jinx.
-Payal was chosen to play the female lead role while the director Ponnambalam will play a side role.